quill-mention/quill-mention/README.md

 | `listItemClass` |  `'ql-mention-list-item'` | Style class to be used for list items (may be null)
 | `mentionContainerClass` |  `'ql-mention-list-container'` |  Style class to be used for the mention list container (may be null)
 | `mentionListClass` |  `'ql-mention-list'` |  Style class to be used for the mention list (may be null)

+### Styling

+To allow styling based on the menu orientation, a class is added depending on the orientation and the `mentionContainerClass` option.
+By default this will be `ql-mention-list-container-bottom` or `ql-mention-list-container-top`.

 ## Authors

 **Fredrik Sundqvist** ([MadSpindel](https://github.com/MadSpindel))